Sharonkatinda/Anita-s-Kitchen/README.md

 3. Open the `index.html` file in your web browser to view the website.

 ## GitHub Pages
 The website is hosted on GitHub Pages.
-You can access it using the following link: [Anitas Kitchen Website]()
+You can access it using the following link: [Anitas Kitchen Website](sharonkatinda.github.io/Anita-s-Kitchen/)

-## Screenshots
-Insert screenshots or GIFs showcasing different sections of the website.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

----

-Remember to replace placeholders like `Your Name`, `your-username`, and `link_to_logo_image.png` with the appropriate information and assets.
-The README file provides a brief overview of your project, instructions on how to set it up, and links to GitHub Pages and the license file.